Skip to Content

 Classifying Fish

 Fish are a diverse group of vertebrates, with over 28,000 species.
-They are classified into various classes based on their anatomical and physiological characteristics.
-This section will discuss the three main classifications of fish: Jawless Fish, Cartilaginous Fish, and Bony Fish.
+They are classified into three main groups based on their anatomy and evolutionary history.

 Fish Habitats